 Just like your vehicle, your auto insurance should fit your needs.
 We can help you decide what coverages best fit your current needs.
 Below, you can learn about the different coverages that make up an auto policy.
-Contact us for a free quote.
+Fill out our online form or contact us for a free quote.

 Auto Policy Coverages

 This coverage applies to injuries that you, the designated driver or policyholder, cause to someone else.
 Both yourself and any family members listed on the policy are also covered when driving someone else’s car with their permission.

 It’s very important to have enough bodily injury liability insurance coverage.
 If you are involved in a serious accident it is possible that you may be sued for a large sum of money.
 Your liability coverage limits would be what is available to you to cover those expenses.
 Definitely consider buying more than the state-required minimum to better protect assets such as your home and savings.

 This coverage pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
 At its broadest, personal injury protection, or PIP, can cover medical payments, lost wages and the cost of replacing services normally performed by someone injured in an auto accident.
 It may also cover funeral costs.

 This coverage pays for damage you (or someone driving the car with your permission) may cause to someone else’s property.
 Usually, this means damage to someone else’s car, but it also includes damage to lamp posts, telephone poles, fences, buildings, or other structures your car hit.